 Child Support Orders as Part of the Divorce Process

-Child Support Orders and Unmarried Parents
+Child Support Court Orders and Unmarried Parents

-The court will usually enter a child support order only after parental status has been established -- meaning that either the father has acknowledged that he is the child's parent, or biological fatherhood has been shown through a paternity action.
+The court will usually enter a child support order only after the parental status has been established.
+Either the father has acknowledged that he is the child's parent, or biological fatherhood has been shown through a paternity action.

 Child Support Court Orders and State Services

-Function of Child Support Orders
+The Function of Child Support Court Orders